Munda peoples: Culture

 The Munda peoples traditionally follow and practice their own religions, which are forms of animism and shamanism.
-They generally consume types of meat that are forbidden in Hinduism such as beef, pork, bull, chicken, and goat.
+Many also follow Hinduism as well nowadays.

 Due to efforts of Christian missionaries and a number of political factors, Christianity has established a stronghold among the Munda peoples during the last two centuries.
 The Norwegian Santal Mission began operating in Santal communities in 1867.
 Most Munda Christians today follow either Presbyterian, Baptist, Lutheran, some forms of Evangelical, and Catholic Churches.